If you have a question about the residence hall, read through the answers to these Frequently Asked Questions.

 - Maine Office of Substance Abuse Information 1-800-499-0027

 ** In cases of emergency only, limited taxi vouchers may be available for accessing medical, mental health or dental care.
 UMA students should contact the Director of Residence Life or the Office of Student Life for more information about this.
 UMA students are encouraged to utilize the Kennebec Explorer, free with the UMA student ID, for routine and follow-up healthcare appointments.
 UMA does not provide transportation for these types of appointments.

 ** Any charges incurred for medical and healthcare appointments, including laboratory tests, x-rays, and other costs are the sole responsibility of the student.

 In cases of Accidents or Illnesses

-Students with specific medical issues should relay these issues to their Resident Manager when they initially move into the residence hall.
+Students with specific medical issues should relay these issues with the Director when they initially move into the residence hall.

 Any injury on-campus must be reported to Campus Security, or a member of the Residential Life Staff immediately.
 This will ensure that the proper documentation is completed, as well as the catalyst for the injury has been evaluated and/or corrected.

 Resident students are responsible for reporting extremely contagious illnesses and diseases to Residential Staff so precautionary measures may be taken so other students are not infected.
 This may include relocating a resident or requiring a resident to leave campus for a period of time.

 Yes, all students may bring their own vehicle to campus, including first-year students.
 A personal vehicle is recommended for maximum flexibility and convenience.
 Parking decals are available by application.